Umicore: Performance materials

 It also comprises a 40% shareholding in Element Six Abrasives, a joint venture with De Beers.

 Financial information

 Shareholder structure

-At 9 February 2011, five institutions had declared holdings of 3% or greater in Umicore: the company itself in treasury stock (6.19%), Fidelity International (6.75%), BlackRock (8.33%), Ameriprise Financial (3.00%) and Fidelity Management and Research (3.22%).
+On 9 February 2011, five institutions had declared holdings of 3% or greater in Umicore: the company itself in treasury stock (6.19%), Fidelity International (6.75%), BlackRock (8.33%), Ameriprise Financial (3.00%) and Fidelity Management and Research (3.22%).
 The implied free float of the company is 100%.

 Sponsorship

-The company serves as title sponsor of the Agoria Solar Team, the Leuven-based entrant in the 2005, 2007 and 2009 editions of the World Solar Challenge, a solar-powered car race through the Australian Outback.
+The company serves as title sponsor of the Agoria Solar Team, the Leuven-based entrant in 2005, 2007 and 2009 editions of the World Solar Challenge, a solar-powered car race through the Australian Outback.
 The germanium substrates in the car's solar cells were also provided by Umicore.
-The team finished in second in the 2007 race.
+The team finished second in the 2007 race.